dainst/chronontology-backend/docs/rest-api-reference.md

 Get json stored for type with name :typeName and id :id. the json is retrieved from the main storage this time, not from the connected storage.

+This works for connected mode and is ignored in single mode.

 ### Response body